-Manika Batra vs TTFI- A timeline of the controversy so far
+Manika Batra vs TTFI- A timeline of the controversy where Manika won the case

 We bring you a concise timeline of events that transpired between paddler Manika Batra and the TTFI, in the aftermath of the Tokyo Olympics.

 The world of sport is rife with controversies.
 And the recent participant of one is star table tennis player Manika Batra.
-Currently, she is in a tiff with the Table Tennis Federation of India (TTFI) over her refusal to be under the guidance of national coach Soumyadeep Roy.
-Later, Batra had come out with allegations against the coach which furthered this row between the organisation and the player.
+The athlete was in a tiff with the Table Tennis Federation of India (TTFI) over her refusal to be under the guidance of national coach Soumyadeep Roy.
+Later, Batra had come out with allegations against the coach which furthered this row between the organization and the player.

 It all started in early August with the TTFI sending Manika Batra a show-cause notice to explain her decision of not taking coach Roy's help during the Tokyo Olympics.
 At the Tokyo event, Manika played phenomenally, sans a coach by her side and even made it till Round 3, before losing to Sofia Polcanova, 4-0.
 The current World No 56 had decided to take her personal coach, Sanmay Paranjape, with her but unfortunately, he was not allowed to be in the match arena.
 Despite promising stern action, the table tennis body took quite some time to present the notice to the national player on the grounds of apparent "technical glitches".